 Attractions and SightseeingBuilt in the early 19th century, the Commandant's House is the most prominent landmark in Vinegar Hill.
 Some records indicate that this residence was designed by the famous architect Charles Bulfinch, who contributed to the design of the United States Capitol in Washington, D.C.
 As the name suggests, the Commandant's House was home to commanders of the United States Navy during the 19th and 20th centuries.
-Since the 1970s, the property has been privately owned, and visitors can only get a glimpse of it through gates and fences.
+Since the 1970's, the property has been privately owned, and visitors can only get a glimpse of it through gates and fences.
 As you walk the historic streets of Vinegar Hill, it'll be difficult to avoid the area's industrial character.
 The Con Edison Hudson Avenue Substation is a major installation that dominates the scene in this district.
 This facility has generated electricity for Brooklyn and the surrounding boroughs for most of the 20th century.
 Several traditional smokestacks have been removed from the complex, which stands as a perfect example of a by-gone era of electricity generation in a residential neighbourhood.
 Leaders in Brooklyn have recently proposed some plans to decommission the Con Edison Hudson Avenue Substation.
 Some of the streets in Vinegar Hill are lined with Belgian-style blocks that have been originally laid in the early late 18th and early 19th centuries.
 These narrow streets haven't been significantly altered to accommodate vehicular traffic.
 As you stroll Plymouth Street, you'll appreciate the stark contrast between a colonial-style thoroughfare and contemporary urban infrastructure.
 Click to book your NYC Hop-On Hop-Off Bus Tour.